-Type of Accoun t Holder (cl heckboxes)
+Type of Accoun t Holder (checkboxes)

 Joint Owner

 Power of Attorney

 Custodian

 Trustee

 Representative Payee

 Fiduciary

 Other:

 Name (First, M iddle, Last)

 Home Address

-Mailing Addres
+Mailing Addres (if different from h

 Mobile Phone Number

-Home Phone N umber
+Home Phone N lumber

 Email Address

-Are you currently an Anytown Bank customer? ☐ Yes ☐ No
+Are you current tly an Anytown Bank customer?
+Yes No

-If yes, list your account number(s).
+lf yes, list your account number(s).

-Do you have U.S. Citizenship or Resident Alien status?
+Do you have U. S. Citizenship or Resident Alien status?
+Yes No

-Social Security Number/I7 ΓΙΝ
+Social Security Number/ITIN

-Mother's Maid (for security purpo
+Mother's Maid (for security p

 Date of Birth

-Gender □ Male ☐ Female ☐ Unspecified or another gender identity
+Gender □ Male □ Female

+Anytown Account Application 123 Main Street, Anytown, US 12345

-Form of Identification
+Identification Gender

-ID#
+ID #

 (e.g., U.S. Driver's License, State/ Military ID, or a Passport)

 State or Country of Issue

 Date of Expiration

-Employer Information
+Employer Info rmation

 Employer

+p.coye.

 Work Address

 Occupation

 ACCOUNT SELECTION

-Check the account type for which you are ap oplying:
+Check the account type for which you are applying:

-☐ Free Checking: \$25 minimum to ope n; no minimum balance; eStatements required; no service charge; no interest

-☐ Essential Checking: \$100 minimum no interest to open; service charge applies to balances below \$100; free paper statement;

-☐ Premier Checking: \$100 minimum to waived with direct deposit o open; interest earned on balances over \$1,000; monthly service charge of \$8.95
+- □ Free Checking: \$25 minimum to open; no minimum balance; eStatements required; no service charge; no interest - Essential Checking: \$100 minimum to open; service charge applies to balances below \$100; free paper statement; no interest - □ Premier Checking: \$100 minimum to open; interest earned on balances over \$1,000; monthly service charge of \$8.95 waived with direct deposit

 OPENING DEPOSIT

-Deposit Amount: \$
+- Deposit Amount: \$

-• Method:
+- Method:

-Transfer from your other Ar nytown Bank Account Account Number
+- Transfer from your other Any Town Bank Account Account Number

-With cash or a check
+- With cash or a check

 ACCOUNT OPTIONS/SERVICES

-Check the account options or services you a are requesting:
+Check the account options or services you are requesting:

-Card to make debit (PIN-based) and credit (signature-based) purchases, receive and make ATM withdrawals and deposits.
-If selected, you will receive your card in nce your account is activated.

-☐ Checks: Receive your first order of st andard personal checks for free.

-have in your account.
-Overdraft Prote checking account, or your credit care necking account from overdrafts in the event you try to spend more money than you ection automatically transfers money from your linked savings account, another it to your checking account if you overdraw it.
-You pay for Overdraft Protection only nd other fees may apply when you use this service.
+- □ Debit Card: Use your Anytown Debit Card to make debit (PIN-based) and credit (signature-based) purchases, receive cash back at thousands of retailers, and make ATM withdrawals and deposits.
+If selected, you will receive your card in the mail within 5-7 business days once your account is activated. - Checks: Receive your first order of standard personal checks for free. - Overdraft Protection: Protect your checking account from overdrafts in the event you try to spend more money than you have in your account.
+Overdraft Protection automatically transfers money from your linked savings account, another checking account, or your credit card to your checking account if you overdraw it.
+You pay for Overdraft Protection only when you use the service.
+Transfer and other fees may apply when you use this service.